wercker-labs/wercker-blog/source/posts/2013-10-11-auto-increment-versioning-for-android.md

         for_app: 1
 ```

-However, it is nicer to use environment variables instead of username and api
+However, it is nicer to use environment variables instead of a username and an api
 key in our `wercker.yml`.
 This specifically applies to open source projects.

 You can use environment variables in your wercker.yml by just writing
-`$ENVIRONEMT_VARIALBE`.
+`$ENVIRONMENT_VARIABLE`.
 We'll call our environment variable `VERSIONING_API_KEY`.
 So combining the step with the additional parameters for the build, your wercker file will end up looking like this:

 ``` yaml